dagger/dagger/docs/guides/1230-persistent-cache.md

 ---
-slug: /1230/permanent-cache-with-dagger
+slug: /1230/persistent-cache-with-dagger
 displayed_sidebar: 0.2
 ---

-# Permanent cache your CI
+# Persistent cache

 CI that takes eternity is a real pain and can become a bottleneck when your infrastructure and process grow.
 But Dagger, working with a Buildkit daemon, have a powerful cache system that triggers actions only when it's necessary.

 However, sometime you can't keep the same Buildkit daemon along your CI/CD.
 For instance, if you use GitHub runner, your daemon will be created on each run and **cache will be lost**.

 In this page, we will see how to use `--cache-from` and `--cache-to` flags keep a permanent cache, from a local environment to GitHub action.

 ## Ephemeral cache